 Peyronie's disease is described as fibrous scar tissue inside the penis that causes curved, painful erections.
 This is a condition affecting 3 in every 100 males.
-It causes abnormal lumps on the penis and if left untreated over time can result in erectile difficulty or erection curvature.
+Peyronie's disease causes abnormal lumps on the penis and if left untreated over time can result in erectile difficulty or erection curvature.
 Peyronie's disease can be mild, moderate or severe.
 It may appear suddenly, or progress slowly over time.

 Nia Amaro is a health writer specialising in general wellness, women’s health, men’s health, pelvic floor dysfunction and gender dysphoria.
 Nia is a current contributor to The Profile Shop.

 Disclaimer: The Profile Shop does not offer, nor authorised to provide medical advice.
 Should you require any medical attention we can only advise you to seek medical attention from a registered health care professional